EncryFoundation/EncryUseCases/atomic_swap/Readme.md

 - Create scripted transaction from EncryWallet pasting the output of the pevious command to the `contract` field.

 Done!
 Contracts are deployed, now you are to simply stick to the atomic swap protocol described above.

+#### Troublesooting

+Geth may fail to start mining if etherbase account not specified.
+To specify it attach to running geth node `geth attach ./dataDir/geth.ipc`, check whether you have active accounts `eth.accounts` and run `miner.setEtherbase(web3.eth.accounts[0])`.